1. The ONS and statistics

-Office for National Statistics (ONS): who we are and what we do
+Office for National Statistics: who we are and what we do

-We also conduct a number of other business surveys in conjunction with other government departments such as the Department of Business, Energy and Industrial Strategy.
+We also run surveys jointly with other government departments, such as the Department for Business and Trade (DBT).

 Who uses the data produced?